kulics/koral/book-en/document.md

 ```
 This build a `Peter` identifier, and all of the student's properties are initialized to `"","",0,0` as set in the definition.

-Let's review that our base types and collection types can be created using constructors, in fact they are all structures.
+Let's review that our base types and collection types can be created using method, in fact they are all structures.

 ## Using Properties
 Now that we have a `Peter`, how do we use the properties inside?